 - The details of your work experience

-Your CV is, in effect, your only chance to convince Knight Frank’s recruiters that they should interview you, as you are not required to upload a covering letter or answer application questions.
+Your CV is your main chance to convince Knight Frank’s recruiters that they should interview you, as you are not required to upload a covering letter and there are only two application questions.
 You should not send off your standard CV – you need to make sure that it is especially appealing to Knight Frank.

 Do I need industry work experience to apply to Knight Frank?